I guess that it’s not unusual for you to receive Badminton advice.

 Everyone seems to have an opinion, including me at times!

-People are generally motivated to want to help and at times everyone seems to know a better technique or tactic that you should be using
+People are generally motivated to help and at times everyone seems to know better, it can be confusing

 Often the more enthusiasm you have, the more people, often coaches, are willing to offer help, tips or advice for improvement